-- (b) Take turtles by methods other than hoop net turtle traps that comply with par. (c), hand, hook and line or hooking. - (c) Use a hoop net turtle trap to take turtles unless it complies with all of the following criteria: - 1.
+- (b) Take turtles by methods other than hoop net turtle traps that comply with par. (c), hand, hook, and line when in possession of a fishing license, setline, or set or bank poles when in possession of a setline or set or bank pole license used in compliance with s.
+NR 20.12, or hooking. - (c) Use a hoop net turtle trap to take turtles unless it complies with all of the following criteria: - 1.
 It is constructed with no less than 6 inch stretch measure mesh net as defined in s.
 NR 25.02 (28). - 2.
 The net is nylon or other stretchable fabric.
-Wire may not be used.

-- 3. It is constructed with a funnel entrance at one or both ends which are tied off to the sides or the opposite ends.
+Wire may not be used. - 3.
+It is constructed with a funnel entrance at one or both ends which are tied off to the sides or the opposite ends.
 The opening in the funnel may be round or oval. - 4.
-It is designed and set so the closed sides sit horizontal in the water.
+It is designed and set so the closed sides sit horizontal in the water

-Note: There is no restriction on the size of the trap itself or the number of hoops used in its construction
+Note: There is no restriction on the size of the trap itself or the number of hoops used in its construction.

-- (d) Use a hoop net turtle trap unless it is placed on the bed of the stream, river, lake or pond so that a minimum of 2 inches of the trap is above the water's surface. - (e) Use a hoop net turtle trap unless it is checked and the entrapped contents removed at least once each day. - (f) Place, use or tend more than 3 hoop net turtle traps. - (g) Use a hoop net turtle trap unless a stamped or engraved metal tag, bearing the name and address of the operator of the trap in the English language, is attached in a manner that is visible above water and legible at all times. - (h) Place, use or tend a hoop net turtle trap or remove its entrapped contents unless that person is the operator identified on the trap tag - (i) Use fish, including parts of fish, as bait except that fish and fish parts may be used as bait in the same body of water from which the fish was obtained, or if the fish are minnows obtained from a Wisconsin bait dealer, or with written approval of the department. - (4) SEASONS AND LIMITS:
+- (d) Use a hoop net turtle trap unless it is placed on the bed of the stream, river, lake or pond so that a minimum of 2 inches of the trap is above the water's surface. - (e) Use a hoop net turtle trap unless it is checked and the entrapped contents removed at least once each day.

+- (f) Place, use or tend more than 3 hoop net turtle traps. - (g) Use a hoop net turtle trap unless a stamped or engraved metal tag, bearing the name and address of the operator of the trap in the English language, is attached in a manner that is visible above water and legible at all times. - (h) Place, use or tend a hoop net turtle trap or remove its entrapped contents unless that person is the operator identified on the trap tag. - (i) Use fish, including parts of fish, as bait except that fish and fish parts may be used as bait in the same body of water from which the fish was obtained, or if the fish are minnows obtained from a Wisconsin bait dealer, or with written approval of the department. - (j) Place, set, or use a hoop net turtle trap within 200 feet of any fishway, lock, or dam. - (k) Place, set or use any hook and line, setline or bank pole for taking turtles in a manner or at any time during which these methods are not allowed for taking fish under ss.
+NR 20.06 and 20.12. - (4) SEASONS AND LIMITS: